anteater/anteater/docs/travis_ci.rst

 To use anteater as a build check for any github pull requests, first start by creating a main list and ignore list in the repository that you wish to monitor.

-First create an `anteater.conf` in the root directory of your repository
+First create an `anteater.conf` in the root directory of your repository::.

     [config]
     reports_dir =  .reports/